Zorlin/scrutiny-playbook/README.md

 `ansible-playbook site.yml -i inventory`

 ## TODO
-This should NOT be running as root.
+* This should NOT be running as root.

+* Should validate frontend tarball checksum